Geborgen/nordic-souls/README.md

 ### Mod Configuration Menu

 All MCMs have been pre-configured.
-Wait until all notifications on the top left are gone before opening the MCM. **Failure to do so can cause quite a few issues later on and will require you to start a new save.** You can tweak them to your liking if you want to customize your experience.
+Wait until all notifications on the top left are gone before opening the MCM.
+Afterwards, you can tweak them to your liking if you want to customize your experience.

+> [!CAUTION]
+> Failure to wait for MCMs to finish can cause quite a few issues later on and will require you to start a new save.

 #### Leveling Freedom